‘The Walking Dead’ Season 10: Negan And Beta Will Meet Up Soon

 “The first episode that you see Beta and Negan together is one of the funniest episodes of Walking Dead that you’ve ever seen.
 It’s still very bloody, still very Walking Dead, but there’s more levity in that episode than in any that I’ve ever seen of the show.”

 As to when this episode will occur remains to be seen.
 Currently, Negan is confined to Alexandria for the crimes he committed while the leader of the Saviors.
-However, it has already been hinted at in the Season 10 trailer released earlier in the year at San Diego Comic-Con that Negan will be employed as a potential fighter which could see his confinement slackened.
+However, it has already been hinted at in the Season 10 trailer released earlier in the year at San Diego Comic-Con that Negan will be employed as a potential fighter, which could see his confinement slackened.

-It is assumed that the communities will be waging a war against the Whisperers who have set up rigid rules that the communities must adhere to or suffer the deadly consequences.
-Most recently, the Whisperers leader, Alpha (Samantha Morton), has discovered that her boundaries have been breached by the communities and it is assumed that conflict will arise as a result of this.
+It is assumed that the communities will be waging a war against the Whisperers, who have set up rigid rules that the communities must adhere to, lest they suffer the deadly consequences.
+Most recently, the Whisperers’ leader, Alpha (Samantha Morton), has discovered that her boundaries have been breached by the communities and it is assumed that conflict will arise as a result of this.

 As previously reported by The Inquisitr, in the comic book series on which AMC’s The Walking Dead is based, Negan and Beta do meet up.
 In the comics, Negan escapes his captivity and joins up with the Whisperers.
 While, initially, it seems like Negan might truly side with them, in the end, some of their views are too far opposed to his own and he finds he can no longer side with them.